Yoseikan budō: Australia

 Yoseikan Budo was introduced into Australia by Yoshiaki Unno a direct student of Minoru Mochizuki.
 The style was taught by Unno as separate disciplines (Karate, Aikido, Kobudo and Iaido).
 The Australian representative of the World Yoseikan Federation (WYF) evolved from a club founded in 1980 by Stephen Weir one of Unno's first Karate students.
 This club originally taught traditional Karate as its primary art.
 Weir handed over control of this club to Roy Hebden in 1996.
 Due to the retirement of Unno and a loss of contact with Yoseikan Japan around 2001 instructor Roy Hebden approached Hiroo Mochizuki to reconfirm the club's loyalty to the parent organisation.
 Yoseikan Budo Australia became directly affiliated to the Yoseikan World Federation, now the WYF, in 2002.
 Yoseikan Budo also remains affiliated to the Australian Karate Federation.
 Hebden was appointed the Australian WYF representative and has made many visits to France to train directly under Mochizuki and his senior instructors to learn Yoseikan Budo and ensure the club is now able to develop Yoseikan Budo using the principles developed by Hiroo Mochizuki.
 This club is based in Western Australia.
 Another of Unno's students, Ross Taylor, 5th Dan, heads the West Coast Aikido Martial Arts Academy in Wangara, Western Australia, and continues the teachings of Minoru Mochizuki and Unno.

+USA

+It is poorly developed in America.
+There is a few places to practice however: